Mastering the AP US History Score Curve

 What is the hardest part of the APUSH exam? ↓

 Many students find the DBQ most difficult because it requires balancing document analysis, outside knowledge, and argumentative writing under a 60-minute time limit.
-Section I MCQ is also a major hurdle due to its fast-paced nature.

 Can I still get a 5 if I fail the MCQ? ↓